 Different person, different path.

 Ron’s audio recitation of “Different Person, Different Path”

 Ron’s Comments on “Different Person, Different Path”

-Unlike earthly paths, spiritual paths do not lead to space/time destinations, but to experiencing and transcending karmic causal limitations which are unique to each person.
+The foregoing essay-poem and quotations concern perennial wisdom principles about spiritual paths.
+Unlike earthly paths, spiritual paths do not lead to space/time destinations, but to experiencing and ultimately transcending karmic limitations which are unique to each person.

-As each human soul evolves, it repeatedly incarnates into a unique body/mind, to experience and to learn from the effects of its unique karmic causal history.
+As each human soul evolves, it repeatedly incarnates into distinct body/minds, to experience and to learn from the effects of its unique karmic causal history.
 (Like snowflake crystals, not even identical twins are exactly the same.)

-Upon incarnation as human body/mind lifeforms, we experience instant amnesia about our true spiritual Self-identity.
-Whereupon, perceiving and believing ourselves to be separate from each other and Nature, we mistakenly identify, think and behave as separate entities, and thereby become subject to the universal law of cause and effect – karma.
+Upon incarnation as human body/mind lifeforms we experience ‘amnesia’ about our true spiritual Self-identity.
+Then, perceiving and believing ourselves to be separate from each other and Nature, we mistakenly identify, think and behave as separate entities, and thereby become subject to the universal law of cause and effect – karma.

 Whereupon each soul becomes ‘encapsulated’ and ‘entangled’ in a self-woven “karmic cocoon” attributable to its unique behaviors – through which we inevitably experience personal and world sufferings.

 Spiritual transcendence of our mistaken earthly illusions of being separate from each other and Nature is especially important in current unprecedentedly troubled times, because a majority of humans worldwide are polarized and fearful of death, disease and/or deprivation of necessities and God-given rights.

 Thus, this posting is dedicated to our helping each other and the world advance toward achievement of such transcendence with our loving emotions and behaviors.